awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 1. Create a new file share on the EC2 gateway you created\.
 For more information, see [Creating a File Share](GettingStartedCreateFileShare.md)\.

-1. Mount your file share on your client and map the it to the Amazon S3 bucket that contains the data you want to recover\.
+1. Mount your file share on your client and map it to the Amazon S3 bucket that contains the data that you want to recover\.
 For more information, see [Using Your File Share](getting-started-use-fileshare.md)\.